sanketfirodiya/awesome-ios-frameworks/README.md

 ---

 Data acceleration solution that runs on top of existing CDN.
 Speeds up serving data to your mobile app by applying custom optimization strategies and improving latency of last mile wireless link.

+5. [Packet Zoom](https://packetzoom.com) - 2-10x faster content load times
+---

+PacketZoom offers a protocol based technology service - designed specifically for native mobile apps.
+PacketZoom's protocol is faster because we reduce the number of round trips, reduce the HTTP protocol overhead, and eliminate slow starts and aggressive backoffs that are characteristic with TCP.

+5. [Paint Code](http://www.paintcodeapp.com/) - Turn drawings into code
+---

+PaintCode instantly generates Objective-C, Swift or C# code from your drawings.